Happiness Is A Warm Blanket, Charlie Brown

 and Wildbrain, and animated off-shore by Yearim Productions

-in Korea.
+.
 Eschewing The Millennium Age of Animation

 's tendencies towards computer-assisted animation, it is animated in hand-drawings on paper with hand-painted backgrounds and a piano soundtrack composed by Mark Mothersbaugh